 Below is a summary of the dentists’ earnings in the highest-paying provinces in Canada:

-• Public Health: More Canadian dentists are involved in community programs, improving access to care and promoting oral health literacy.
+- Growing Role in Public Health: Dentists are playing a larger role in community health programs, helping to expand access to care and promote oral health awareness.

 How to Immigrate to Canada as a Dentist?